 Chicken with tarragon is a simple and easy recipe that is full of flavor and takes only minutes to make.
-The creamy chicken tarragon recipe is a classic and easy French dish that you will want to add to your dinner rotation.
-Unlike many French recipes, this tarragon chicken recipe does not require any special techniques and it's flavor is amazing.
+This creamy tarragon chicken recipe is a classic and easy French dish that you will want to add to your dinner rotation.
+Unlike many French recipes, this tarragon chicken does not require any special techniques and it's flavor is amazing.

 If you are looking for recipes with tarragon, this tarragon chicken is a must try and I promise you will be making again and again.

-This chicken with tarragon is so full of flavor and the tarragon adds a wonderful sweet note.
+This chicken with tarragon is so full of flavor and the fresh tarragon adds a wonderful sweet note.
 Fresh tarragon is important when making this dish since it has a sweet flavor that you cannot get with its dried version.

 What does fresh tarragon taste like